 - Motorcycle racing (Ōto Rēsu).

-Apart from the public sports modalities that allow betting, the game also takes place in two locations, the Pachinko and the Lotteries (Takarakuji).
+Aside from the types of public sports that allow bets, the game also takes place in two locations, Pachinko and Lotteries (Takarakuji).

-Although at Pachinko there are traditional gaming machines in a modality that resembles slot machines with a pinball version, there are no prizes in cash, but in products, ranging from lighters, pens to high-value electronics .
+Although in Pachinko there are traditional game machines in a modality that is similar to slot machines with a version of pinball, there are no prizes in money, but in products, ranging from lighters, pens to electronics of great value. .

-Outside the Pachinko environment, there is usually a place that is installed right next door, where you can sell these prizes obtained with the games, and convert them into cash, which exempts the place from any misdemeanor.
+Outside the Pachinko environment, there is usually a place that is installed right next door, where it is possible to sell these prizes obtained from the games, and convert them into cash, which exempts the place from any misdemeanor.

-This maneuver is allowed due to the great cultural appeal that the sport has for the Japanese, in addition to representing a great economic impact, since the country has about 15 thousand establishments of this type.
+Such a maneuver is allowed due to the great cultural appeal that the modality has for the Japanese, in addition to representing a great economic impact, since the country has about 15 thousand establishments of this type.

-Lotteries, on the other hand, operate in a system regulated by public bodies, as is the case in Brazil.
+On the other hand, lotteries operate in a system regulated by public agencies, as in Brazil.

-The Japanese are especially passionate about the modalities of Nenmatsu Jumbo Takarakuji, a big award that takes place at the turn of the year, every December 31, the Jumbo Takarakuji, which takes place 3 times a year, and also the Mini Lotto, drawn weekly every Tuesday on Thursdays and the ticket costs ¥200.
+The Japanese are especially passionate about the modalities of Nenmatsu Jumbo Takarakuji, a grand prize that takes place at the turn of the year, every December 31, the Jumbo Takarakuji, which takes place 3 times a year, and also the Mini Lotto, drawn weekly every Tuesday. fairs and the ticket costs 200 yen.